-1. Preheat oven to 375°F and prepare cookie sheet for baking by lining with baking parchment or non-stick mat
+- Preheat oven to 375°F and prepare cookie sheet for baking by lining it with baking parchment or a non-stick mat

-2. Combine flour, baking powder, baking soda and salt in large bowl.
+- Combine flour, baking powder, baking soda, and salt in a large bowl.

-3. Cut the chilled butter into small pea sized pieces, then separate them and add to flour mixture; toss to coat butter with flour.
+- Cut the chilled butter into small pea-sized pieces, then separate them and add to the flour mixture; toss to coat butter with flour.
 You can use a pastry cutter or your hands, but you want the butter to stay as cold as possible so don’t keep warm hands in the dough for too long.

 Make your own creation!

 - Substitute almost anything for the cinnamon or chocolate chips, you could also use nuts, fruit, or ground cinnamon and nutmeg.
 Just be careful when adding wet fruit and reduce the amount of buttermilk so your dough isn’t too wet.

 - You can use cream or milk in place of buttermilk, but if you do, replace ½ tsp of soda with 2 tsp of baking powder.

 - You can always add more/less vanilla to taste.